Skip to main content

 Minimum EKS Permissions

 These are the minimum set of permissions necessary to access the full functionality of Rancher's EKS driver.
-You'll need additional permissions for Rancher to provision the Service Role and VPC resources.
-If you create these resources before you create the cluster, they'll be available when you configure the cluster.
+These permissions allow Rancher to create the Service Role and Virtual Private Cloud (VPC) resources on the users' behalf, if necessary.

 note